Skip to main content

 Commands

-dd command example in Ubuntu
+dd command Examples

 The primary function of the dd command is to copy and convert files in Linux.